 This exhibition differs from traditional museum displays as it does not follow a chronological timeline.
 Instead, it aims to explore India's significant impact on global fashion through key moments, including embroidery, textiles, silhouettes, and the use of vibrant colours.

-Starting off with the exhibition opener, the iconic outfit from S/S 2010 collection of the late Alexander McQueen and worn by Lady Gaga in Bad Romance.
+INTRODUCTION Starting off with the exhibition opener, the iconic outfit from S/S 2010 collection of the late Alexander McQueen and worn by Lady Gaga in Bad Romance.
 Witnessing this outfit is a fashion/pop culture fanatic’s dream come true.
 The embellishment is reminiscent of the iridescent beetle wings used for centuries in Mughal embroidery.

 Next in line is an attire that belonged to George Harris Derusett, an Englishman who was known as the ‘Barber of Lucknow’ and served at the Lucknow Court in the 1830s.
 The outfit features fabrics, trims, and embellishments that are inspired by Indian heritage.
 The subsequent looks on display showcase outfits that were photographed against the backdrop of Indian heritage sites, with designs that draw inspiration from India.
 The exhibition includes photographs and garments created by Federico Forquet, Christian Dior, and Tarun Tahiliani.
 An additional iconic garment, designed by Naeem Khan and worn by the former First Lady Michelle Obama, is also on display.